 Seedlings are very vulnerable to soil-borne diseases and for seed and potting composts it is well worthwhile sterilizing the soil before mixing the other ingredients of the compost.
 Should diseases, such as damping-off, appear among seedlings, Cheshunt Compound will help to arrest the disease.
 Having done all one can to provide ‘clean’ potting soil, pots and boxes should also be washed whenever possible and dipped in a good disinfectant.
 This also applies to the interior of the greenhouse.
 Once a year all the wood and glass should be scrubbed down with disinfectant.
 The outside of the greenhouse should also be washed, particularly in industrial areas, as soot and grime can exclude light.

 What can be grown in a greenhouse depends on the minimum temperature that can be maintained in the winter.
-A great deal of interest can, however, be had from a greenhouse with no heating equipment and if you are working to a small budget an arrangement of this sort is a good beginning; heating equipment can be installed later on as you become more experienced and wish to experiment with a wider range of plants.
+A great deal of interest can, however, be had from a greenhouse with no heating equipment and if you are working on a small budget an arrangement of this sort is a good beginning; heating equipment can be installed later on as you become more experienced and wish to experiment with a wider range of plants.

 An attractive display can be had in an unheated greenhouse by growing mainly hardy plants in pots.
 These will flower a little earlier than those in the open but the flowers will not be spoilt by inclement weather.
-Other plants that are usually started into growth early in warmth for summer flowering, can also be grown by starting them later when outside temperatures are higher.
+Other plants that usually started into growth early in warmth for summer flowering, can also be grown by starting them later when outside temperatures are higher.

 The camellia is often thought to be tender, possibly because the flowers, which appear early in the year, are sometimes damaged by frost.
-For this reason the protection of a greenhouse is valuable.
+For this reason, the protection of a greenhouse is valuable.
 All the varieties of Camellia japonica will grow happily in pots of lime-free soil, but they should not be cossetted as if they were hot house plants.
 Prunus triloba flore pleno has double pink flowers and is another fine flowering shrub for the cold greenhouse.
 The yellow-flowered forsythia and rosy-purple Rhododendron praecox, lilacs as well as winter-flowering heathers (Erica carnea) will all give a bright display.
 For flowering in the summer Hydrangea paniculata grandiflora produces enormous white flower trusses.
 It is easily grown in pots and the stems should be cut back severely each spring.
 The `hortensia’ hydrangeas will flower earlier than the species mentioned above and really good blue flowers can be had if the soil is treated with a blueing powder.
 Bulbs These can provide a wonderful display in the year.
 The earliest to flower are ‘prepared’ daffodils in January followed by ‘Paper White’ narcissi, the dark blue Iris reticulate and named varieties of snowdrop.
 Other small bulbs well worth growing are miniature daffodils, such as Narcissus cyclamineus, N. bulbocodium and N. triandrus albus, winter-flowering crocuses and Eranthis hyemalis, the winter aconite with buttercup-yellow flowers.

 Other flowers for a spring display, which can be purchased or lifted from the open garden in the autumn and potted up for the cold greenhouse, are wallflowers, dicentras, astilbes, forget-me-nots, polyanthus, lily-of-the-valley and Christmas roses (Helleborus niger).
 Fruit and vegetables Even in a cold greenhouse, grapes will succeed but it is important to choose suitable varieties such as ‘Black Hamburgh’ or ‘Foster’s Seedling’.
 The vines can be grown in large pots or tubs with the stems trained up a supporting framework, or they can be planted permanently in a border of good soil.

 To have tomatoes fruiting under glass in June the seed has to be sown soon after Christmas in a hot house.
-They can also be grown in an unheated greenhouse but fruit will not be ripe until late summer.
+They can also be grown in an unheated greenhouse but the fruit will not be ripe until late summer.
 Young plants can be purchased for setting out in a border at the end of April.

 There is no reason why melons and cucumbers should not be grown in a greenhouse without artificial heat.
-As with tomatoes, early fruits cannot be expected but all the same they taste much better when picked fresh from one’s own garden.
+As with tomatoes, early fruits cannot be expected but all the same, they taste much better when picked fresh from one’s own garden.

 Peach trees can be grown in the open garden but they flower early in the year and their blossoms are likely to be damaged by spring frosts.
-Given the protection of a greenhouse this hazard can be avoided.
+Given the protection of a greenhouse, this hazard can be avoided.
 Peaches make luxuriant growth and they can easily ‘swamp’ a greenhouse.
-For this reason they should be grown as fan-trained trees with all the stems neatly trained out up the roof or against one end of the greenhouse.
+For this reason, they should be grown as fan-trained trees with all the stems neatly trained out up the roof or against one end of the greenhouse.
 Good varieties for a cold greenhouse are `Peregrine’ and ‘Duke of York’.

 Where there is a vacant border of soil in an unheated greenhouse during the winter, lettuce can be grown.
 Seed may be sown in October, and will produce seedlings ready for planting in November or December, and they should be fit for cutting in April and May.

-It must not be thought that all these flowers, fruits and vegetables can be grown together in a small greenhouse.
-If you prefer flowers it is best to grow little else although a vine or a peach tree could be grown with them.
+It must not be thought that all these flowers, fruits, and vegetables can be grown together in a small greenhouse.
+If you prefer flowers, it is best to grow little else although a vine or a peach tree could be grown with them.
 Tomatoes do not like heavy shade and so it would be unwise to have a vine, which produces a heavy coverage of foliage in the summer, with them.
 Cucumbers and tomatoes should also be kept separate for the best results.
-Tomatoes like plenty of light and air in hot weather, whereas cucumbers like tropical conditions—heavy shade, high temperatures and high humidity.
+Tomatoes like plenty of light and air in hot weather, whereas cucumbers like tropical conditions—heavy shade, high temperatures, and high humidity.

 Although great interest can be had from an unheated greenhouse a wider range of plants can be grown and earlier fruit and vegetables can be had if the greenhouse has a minimum winter temperature of 50cF (10°C).
-With the aid of artificial heat it is also easier to maintain a good growing atmosphere or climate for the plants.
+With the aid of artificial heat, it is also easier to maintain a good growing atmosphere or climate for the plants.
 Shrubs As in the cold greenhouse, hardy shrubs such as forsythia and Prunus triloba can be brought into the greenhouse in winter for flowering much earlier than those in the open.
 Camellias will thrive, provided the temperature is not allowed to shoot up too high in the day—this causes the flower buds to drop—and hydrangeas in pots can be made to flower early.
 Indian azaleas are popular florists’ pot plants.
 These can be kept from year to year in a heated greenhouse, provided they are fed regularly.
 They flower in winter and early spring and can be put outside for the summer.
-Acacia dealbata, or mimosa, with yellow fluffy flowers and a heady scent can be enjoyed in early spring.
+Acacia dealbata, or mimosa, with yellow fluffy flowers and a heady scent, can be enjoyed in early spring.
 There are also a great many ornamental climbers that will enjoy the warmth.
 The passion flowers, the brightly colored bougainvilleas, the soft blue Plumbago capensis and Lapageria rosea with rose pink, waxy bells, all flower in summer.

-All the popular bulbs such as daffodils, hyacinths and tulips, can be made to flower in the dark days of winter in a heated greenhouse, but after the pots and bowls are removed from the plunge beds they should be given cool conditions at first and gradually acclimatized to warmer conditions.
+All the popular bulbs such as daffodils, hyacinths, and tulips, can be made to flower in the dark days of winter in a heated greenhouse, but after the pots and bowls are removed from the plunge beds they should be given cool conditions at first and gradually acclimatized to warmer conditions.

 Arum lilies are not true bulbs—they have tuberous roots—but in a heated greenhouse they will flower in the spring.
 An easily grown and handsome bulb is the Scarborough Lily, Vallota speciosa.
 It can be stood outside for the summer and in August it will produce its vermilion trumpet flowers on stout stems.
 Flowering a little later, rerines have delightful, glistening flowers in pink, red and white; they differ from many bulbs in that they need to be rested and kept dry in the summer.